Cook County Attorneys Draft Your Solid Premarital Agreements

 - fair and reasonable disclosure of the property or financial obligations of the other party was not provided before the agreement was entered into (or the right to such disclosure was not voluntarily and expressly waived in writing);

 - the objecting spouse did not have or reasonably could not have had adequate knowledge of the property or financial obligations of the other party.

 Sometimes, parties attempt to craft their own premarital agreements without the assistance of an attorney.
 We strongly advise each party to have an independent Cook County divorce attorney review the premarital agreement.
 Otherwise, it is very likely to be unenforceable.

 Contact a Skokie family lawyer for your premarital agreement needs

-For more information about what is needed for a premarital agreement, email our Chicago divorce attorneys at M. Scott Gordon & Associates or call our office in Chicago at 847.329.0101 or our Skokie office at 847.329.0101 to help you.
-Our firm serves Chicago, Evanston, Skokie, Northbrook, Niles, Glenview and the Cook County area.
+For more information about what is needed for a premarital agreement, email our Chicago divorce attorneys at Gordon & Perlut, LLC or call our office in Chicago at 847.329.0101 or our Skokie office at 847.329.0101 to help you.
+Our firm serves Chicago, Evanston, Skokie, Northbrook, Niles, Glenview, and the Cook County area.